pierrelux/ift6162-hw2-2025/ASSIGNMENT.md

 | **2** | 140D (PDE surrogate) | Scale up your best algorithm | 50 |

 **Setup**: Run `python scripts/demo.py` to test environments.
 See `docs/model.md` for physics background.

+## Logistics

+You may work in teams of up to 3 people.
+All team members must understand the solution and code—we may conduct individual interview checkups where you'll be asked to explain your implementation choices, algorithm details, and results.
+If you worked in a team and cannot explain your own code, you will receive a reduced grade.

 ## Part 1: Simplified Problem (50 points)